-Timothy Thompson, Director, Community Development Division, stated the overall increase in the proposed budget is \$13,109.
-However, if you take out the capital expenditures (one-time expense for vehicle and GIS Capital Reserve Fund (CRF) deposit) the budget decreased by \$6,891.
-It is essentially a level funded budget.
-The primary increase is the vehicle.
-He commented the department has depended on the reuse of former police cruisers over the 6 years he has been here.
+Timothy Thompson, Director, Community Development Division, stated the overall increase in the 19 20 proposed budget is \$13,109.
+However, if you take out the capital expenditures (one-time expense for borrow a vehicle from the Fire & Building Departments, and are now using the vehicle that the Public 25

+23 depended on the reuse of former police cruisers over the 6 years he has been here.
 The most recent vehicle was a 2007 vintage vehicle that stopped wanting to go forward.
-They have been able to borrow a vehicle from the Fire & Building Departments, and are now using the vehicle that the Public Works interns use during the summer.
-He spoke of the site inspections/visits the department does in addition to traveling to/from meetings, workshops, etc.
+They have been able to 24

+26 Works interns use during the summer.
+He spoke of the site inspections/visits the department does in addition to traveling to/from meetings, workshops, etc. 27 local resident, Sharon Haynes, who has a young child, and is looking only for a part-time position, and 31

-During the last year, the department lost its part-time sectary to a private sector position and the Planning & Zoning Administrator to the City of Portsmouth.
-Following those changes, he has hired a local resident, Sharon Haynes, who has a young child, and is looking only for a part-time position, and is not interested in a full-time position any time in the next several years.
-She has been a nice addition to the staff.
+29 During the last year, the department lost its part-time sectary to a private sector position and the to the staff.
 Robert Price was promoted from Assistant Planner to Planning & Zoning Administrator.
-Mr. Price has been with the Town for $3\frac{1}{2}$ years.
+33 34 Mr. Price has been with the Town for $3\frac{1}{2}$ years.
 He has made nice strides and growth professionally here in Merrimack.
+35